ZenMate Launches a Crowdfunding Campaign on CrowdCube

 The aim of the crowdfunding campaign is to accelerate growth by focusing on the expansion of the product portfolio, maximising global presence by entering new markets via local distribution channels and last but not least, continuing to fight the good fight.
 ZenMate has always stood for an open, accessible internet for everyone and will continue to do so.

 In 2018, ZenMate has reached more than 40 million installs in over 160 countries.
-With a compound annual growth rate of 342% and a YoY revenue growth of 28% in 2017, the company is aiming to transition into a fully comprehensive security provider by offering "privacy-as-a-service" in the near future.
+With a compound annual growth rate of 655% and a YoY sales growth of 29% in 2017, the company is aiming to transition into a fully comprehensive security provider by offering "privacy-as-a-service" in the near future.
 ZenMate is operating in a rapidly growing market.
 It is forecasted that by 2022, the VPN industry will reach the value of $35.73 billion and more than $6 trillion will be spent worldwide on cybersecurity measures and damages by 2021.

 To accelerate and ensure long-term growth of the company, two new and highly experienced members have recently joined the ZenMate management team - Andrei Mochola, Ph.D. and Jörn Stampehl.
 Together they bring management experience from companies such as Kaspersky Labs, AVG, Payleven, and Creative.